×

 What residency documents or visas did I need if I will be in Italy for a while?

 "Prior to moving, obtained a codice fiscal prior to buying a house.
 We obtained a 1 year visa prior to retiring and applied for residence permit/permesso di soggiorno as soon as we arrived.
 The process was not difficult, just laborious and confusing at times.
 You need to learn to cross your t's and dot your eyes.
-Due to the number of immigrants to Italy, there are many people providing assistance, and other foreign residents are glad to help with the processes," said one expat who made the move to Minturno.
+Due to the number of immigrants to Italy, there are many people providing assistance, and other foreign residents are glad to help with the processes," remarked one foreigner who made the move to Minturno.

 Italian For A WhileItalian For A While